Back to top

 Manufacturer recommended 48‑hour Allergy Alert Tests (AATs)

 Most oxidative hair colour manufacturers recommend a 48‑hour Allergy Alert Test (AAT) before use.
-Dermatology literature has discussed these tests critically, raising several concerns:
+Dermatology literature has discussed these tests critically12, raising several concerns:

 • Standardisation